dramelia/insertional_diversification/README.txt

 #How to configure the SwitchIllumina pipeline from https://bitbucket.org/mathildefog/switchillumina/src/master/
-to work in 2022. ome programmes have been updated to avoid bugs in older versions as long as they retain the informatic function intended in the original pipeline.
+to work in 2022.
+Some programmes have been updated to avoid bugs in older versions as long as they retain the informatic function intended in the original pipeline.

 #Setting up the environment
-#Linux bash version:
+#Linux
 #Create a python 2.70 environment.
 #Load the following versions of the programmes listed on
 https://bitbucket.org/mathildefog/switchillumina/src/master/